-Material Risk Definition How risk is managed Credit Risk The risk of loss arising from failure by a borrower or counterparty to meet its financial obligations when such obligations are due.
+Material risk Definition How risk is managed Credit risk The risk of loss arising from failure by a borrower or counterparty to meet its financial obligations when they are due.
 Through our credit risk management framework, policies, probability of default/loss given default/exposure at default/portfolio models and limits.
-Market Risk The risk of loss from movements in the market rates or prices (such as changes in interest rates, foreign exchange rates, equity prices, commodity prices and credit spreads) of the underlying asset.
+Market risk The risk of loss from movements in the market rates or prices (such as changes in interest rates, foreign exchange rates, equity prices, commodity prices and credit spreads) of the underlying asset.
 It includes interest rate risk in the banking book which is the potential loss of capital or reduction in earnings due to changes in interest rates environment.
-Through our market risk management framework, policies, Value-at-Risk/Expected Shortfall models and limits.
-Interest rate risk in the banking book is managed through the Group's balance sheet risk management framework, and interest rate risk in the banking book management policies and limits.
-Liquidity Risk The risk that arises from our inability to meet our obligations or fund increases in assets as they fall due.
+Through our market risk management framework, policies, Value-at-Risk (VaR) models and limits.
+Interest rate risk in the banking book is managed through the Group's balance sheet risk management framework and interest rate risk in the banking book management policies and limits.
+Liquidity risk The risk that arises from our inability to meet our obligations or fund increases in assets as they fall due.
 Through our balance sheet risk management framework, liquidity risk management policies, ratios and limits.
-Operational Risk The risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
-Such loss may be in the form of financial loss or other damage, for example, loss of reputation and public confidence that will impact our creditability and ability to transact, to maintain liquidity and to obtain new business.
-Operational risk includes banking operations risk, fraud risk, legal risk, outsourcing risk, regulatory risk, reputational risk and technology risk but excludes strategic and business risk.
-Through the respective risk management frameworks, policies, and operational risk management programmes including Key Risk and Control Self-Assessments, Key Operational Risk Indicators, Incident Reporting, Management Risk Awareness and Scenario Analysis.
-Conduct Risk The risk of improper employee behaviour or action that results in unfair stakeholder outcomes, negative impact on market integrity and other issues that damage the reputation of the Group.
-Through a multi-faceted approach leveraging on the key components of operational risk management, internal fraud management, whistle-blowing, employee discipline, individual accountability, code of conduct, remuneration, Fair Dealing, and anti-money laundering.
-Strategic Risk The current or prospective negative impact on earnings, capital or reputation arising from adverse strategic decisions, improper implementation of decisions or a lack of responsiveness to industry, economic or technological changes.
-Through our strategic and business risk management policy.
+Operational risk The risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
+Such loss may be in the form of financial loss or other damage, for example, loss of reputation and public confidence that will impact our creditability and/or ability to transact, to maintain liquidity and/or to obtain new business.
+Operational Risk includes banking operations risk, technology risk, regulatory compliance risk, legal risk, reputational risk, outsourcing risk and fraud risk but excludes strategic and business risk.
+Through the respective risk management frameworks, policies and operational risk management programmes, including Key Risk and Control Self-assessments, Key Operational Risk Indicators, Incident Reporting, Management Risk Awareness and Scenario Analysis.